fau-is/IntroCS/Time/README.md

 Time is precious and important.
 When it comes to working with dates and time in python things can get a bit complicated.
 However, this problem will help you understand working with time.

 Your program should do the following.
-First we want you to print your local time in UTC (Coordinated Universal time).
-You will notice that your "local" time might actually not correspond with the time of the place in the world you are currently located in.
+First we want you to print your local time including UTC (Coordinated Universal time) timezone information.
+You will notice that your "local" time might actually not correspond with the time of the place in the world you are currently located in why is that?

 After that we want you to print out the corresponding times in Europe/Berlin, America/New_York, Europe/London, Asia/Shanghai and Africa/Accra provided in